PDF & HTML Scraping Pipelines

 if attempt == max_retries - 1:

-raise RuntimeError(f"Failed to extract hearings from {url} after {max_retries} attempts")
+f"Failed to extract hearings from {url} after {max_retries} attempts"

-For implementation details on browser context management and selector strategies, consult the official Playwright Python documentation.
-Extracted payloads require immediate validation against municipal schema constraints.
-Parcel identifiers must be cross-referenced against county assessor APIs, and zoning change codes must map to standardized jurisdictional taxonomies.
-This validation gate prevents garbage data from propagating into spatial joins.
+For implementation details on browser-context management and selector strategies, the official Playwright Python documentation is the canonical reference.
+Once extracted, payloads require immediate validation against municipal schema constraints: parcel identifiers are cross-referenced against county assessor APIs, and raw zoning-change codes are captured for later taxonomy resolution.
+This validation gate is what prevents garbage rows from a drifted table from propagating into spatial joins.

-PDFs present a dual challenge: extracting tabular amendment data and resolving spatial references from legal descriptions or embedded coordinate grids.
-Production parsers separate text extraction from geometric reconstruction.
-For tabular data, layout-aware parsers preserve row/column alignment.
-For spatial data, parsers must infer coordinate reference systems (CRS) from marginalia, scale bars, or embedded metadata.
+PDFs present a dual challenge: extracting tabular amendment data, and resolving spatial references from legal descriptions or embedded coordinate grids.
+Production parsers separate text extraction from geometric reconstruction because the two failure modes are different.
+For tabular data, a layout-aware parser preserves row and column alignment that a naive text dump destroys.
+For spatial data, the parser must infer the coordinate reference system from marginalia, scale bars, or embedded metadata before a single coordinate can be trusted.

 import pdfplumber